Got a burning question?

-The Royal British Legion has been organising its own bike rides for over 20 years and covers all organisational aspects for most of our rides.
+The Royal British Legion has been organising its own bike rides for over 25 years and covers all organisational aspects for this ride.

-Accommodation is in 2/3 star hotels, standards may vary but they have ensuite facilities and are comfortable.
+Accommodation is in 2 star (or more) hotels, standards may vary but they have en-suite facilities and are comfortable.
 Where possible we will always try to keep team members in the same hotels.
-Usually, you will be sharing with another rider unless you have added the single room supplement to your registration.
-If you know someone else who is on the event you can request to share with them or we will place you with someone of the same gender and similar age.